uswds/uswds/_elements/form-controls.md

 <p>If you are a building a form with multiple controls, also consider the <a href="{{ site.baseurl }}/form-controls/">accessibility guidelines in the “Form Templates” section</a>.</p>

 <h2 class="usa-heading" id="text-inputs">Text Input</h2>
+<p class="usa-font-lead">Text inputs allow people to enter any combination of letters, numbers, or symbols of their choosing (unless otherwise restricted).
+Text input boxes can span single or multiple lines.</p>
 <div class="preview">

   <label for="input-type-text">Text Input Label</label>